-An Annual Development Plan (ADP) is approved by the Board at the start of each financial year.
-The ADP is based on our strategic objectives and priorities, and also Mayoral priorities.
-Key themes for 2022/23 were:
+An Annual Development Plan (ADP) is approved by CDC at the start of each financial year and is based on our strategic objectives and priorities and also Mayoral priorities.
+Key themes for 2023/24, and similar to the previous year, were:

-- Ensuring the allocations policy reflects the changing needs of tenants and residents; - Reduce and prevent homelessness; - Helping tenants to sustain their tenancies; - · Continuously improve our business processes; - Improving communication with tenants and residents; - Digital transformation to modernise and transform the business and service delivery; - Developing the workforce; - Delivering the Asset Management and Environmental strategies; - Delivering an efficient and effective repairs and maintenance service; and - Investing in homes and neighbourhoods and making best use of CDC's assets.
+- · Reduce and prevent homelessness; - Ensure the allocations policy reflects the changing needs of tenants and residents; - Help tenants to sustain their tenancies; - Improve communication with tenants and residents; - Digital transformation to modernise and transform the business and service delivery; - Develop the workforce; - Deliver an efficient and effective repairs and maintenance service; and - Invest in homes and neighbourhoods to improve condition and safety and reduce crime.